How Much Should You Tip? Ultimate Restaurant Tipping Explained

 What is the standard tip percentage at a restaurant?

-The standard tip percentage is usually between 15% to 20%, depending on the quality of service provided.
+The standard range is typically between 15% and 20% depending on the quality of service.

 Is tipping mandatory?